eupnea-project/eupnea-project.github.io/docs/project/glossary.md

 #### EupneaOS

 EupneaOS is a Fedora based operating system optimized to run on *almost* all 64-bit Chromebooks.
-It features a custom ( KDE based) ChromeOS style desktop and native Android app support, as well as tweaks to make the system more user-friendly.
+It features a custom (KDE based) ChromeOS style desktop and native Android app support, as well as tweaks to make the system more user-friendly.
-While most of the tweaks from EupneaOS are available (or can be added post-install) in a Fedora + KDE Depthboot system, EupneaOS has the advantage of being available as a prebuilt img, as well as featuring many extra system tweaks from the Eupnea Project.
+While most of the tweaks from EupneaOS are available (or can be added post-install) in a Fedora + KDE Depthboot system, EupneaOS has the advantage of being available as a prebuilt image, as well as featuring many extra system tweaks from the Eupnea Project.
 EupneaOS can also be booted on UEFI/RW_L Chromebooks (non Chromebook devices are **NOT** supported)